aobphilos/nodered-ex/README.md

 * Connect `AirVisual` API for AQI data
 * Find a current `IP` (public and private)
 * Communicate between flow with `MQTT`
+* Receive GPS data from `Blynk` and send notifications to the device

 ---